 Condition on Enrollment: Student must be at least 18 years of age.
 Introduction to wine marketing methods, to basic approaches to packaging, and the advertising and promotion of wine.
-Transfers to CSU only

 VWT-270 Advanced Winemaking

 Prerequisite: Completion of VWT-172 and VWT-180 with a minimum grade of C.